nevrome/mobest/docs/basic.md

 )
 ```

-`create_prediction_grid` returns an object of class `mobest_spatialpositions`, which is derived from `tibble::tibble`.
-That means we can print it on the R console and it will behave as a tibble.
+`create_prediction_grid` returns an object of class `mobest_spatialpositions`, which is derived from `tibble::tibble()`.
+That means we can print it on the R console and it will behave as a [`tibble`](https://tibble.tidyverse.org).
 It will also work seamlessly as an input for `ggplot2`, which we can now use to visualize the point cloud.

 ```r
 ggplot() +